Housing and jobs boost to former business park site

 “The vision for the site to form part of the business park was never fully realised and yet its proximity to established job opportunities and transport links make it ideal for residential development.
 Our plans will mean that it is transformed into an attractive and functional place to live which will enhance the local area and boost its economy.

-“Significant time and consideration has gone into preparing our proposals to ensure that the development takes into account the existing character of the landscape and local built environment, as well as its impact on existing and future traffic flows in the town.”
+“Significant time and consideration has gone into preparing our proposals to ensure that the development takes into account the existing character of the landscape and local built environment, as well as its impact on existing and future traffic flows in the town of Abergele.”

 Macbryde Homes’ proposals for the development reflect aspects of the design guide that had previously been prepared for the business park, whilst being complementary to the wider environment.
 Properties will be constructed using a mix of limestone and render and redbrick and render, with grey roof tiles.
 Wide roadways with footpaths either side will be flanked by grass verges and trees.

-It is anticipated that work will start on the site, to be known as Bron Y Castell, in September of this year.
+It is anticipated that work will start on the site, to be known as Bron Y Castell, in September 2017.
 More information about the site can be found here